Teradata/r-python-sto-orangebook-scripts/README.txt

 The present package is a collection of data, SQL, R and Python scripts to use with the Orange Book "R And Python Analytics with SCRIPT Table Operator".
 The data and scripts implement the examples presented in this Orange Book.
-The material provided has been based on research done on Vantage SQL Engine Version 16.20 systems installed on the SUSE Linux Enterprise Server 12 Service Pack 3 (SLES12-SP3) operating system.
+The material provided has been based on research done on Vantage Analytics Database 17.20 installed on the SUSE Linux Enterprise Server 12 Service Pack 3 (SLES12-SP3) operating system.
+All of the present material is designed for use with the SCRIPT Table Operator database object on Vantage Enterprise and Vantage Core systems.

 The package also includes the Bash shell script "tdstoMemInspect.sh".
-This is a utility to probe a SQL Engine node for SCRIPT upper memory threshold based on
+This is a utility to probe a Analytics Database node for SCRIPT upper memory threshold based on
-a) the current ScriptMemLimit value on the SQL Engine, and
+a) the current ScriptMemLimit value on the Analytics Database, and
 b) memory availability on that node.
-This script should be executed on a SQL Engine node of a Vantage system by a user with administrative rights.
+This script should be executed on a Analytics Database node of a Vantage Enterprise of Vantage Core system by a user with administrative rights.
 See the script file for more details.
 The shell script file is located in the bin/ directory of this package.

 The following is a listing of all other data and script files included in the present package to reproduce the examples in the Orange Book.
 The listing cites the contents of this package according to the example they appear in the Orange Book.